-I am super excited to be travelling back home next week, not only to attend a very special friend’s wedding, but also to visit and catch up with family and friends who I haven’t seen in a year.
+Friendships that have stood the test of time.
+I am super excited to be traveling back home next week, not only to attend a very special friend’s wedding, but also to visit and catch up with family and friends who I haven’t seen in a year.

 The truth, well for me at least, about immigrating, is that there is a sense of loss.
 A period of “mourning” (for lack of a better word).
 Knowing that you are missing very special moments and milestones in the lives of family and friends.
 Longing to be present for certain celebrations.
 Yearning for the regular, familiar, rhythms of life as you once knew it… all these things add to your sense of loss – and this made all the more real to me now that I’m busy packing my bags to go home for a few days.